What is an Electrical Connector?

 (2) Bayonet Connection

-This type of structure has three pins spaced 120° on the outer periphery of the socket.
-The matching plug connecting ring is equipped with a suitable three-curve groove, and a loaded spring to ensure safe self-locking.
+This structure typically features three pins spaced 120° apart on the outer periphery of the socket.
+The matching plug coupling ring is equipped with curved grooves and a loaded spring to ensure rapid, audible, and tactile locking.

 (3) Push-pull Connection